Disappearance of Perry Cohen and Austin Stephanos: Vigils and memorials

 Shortly after their disappearance, a makeshift memorial was created out of seashells and candles to honor the boys.
 Artist Shepard Fairey painted a mural of Cohen at Jupiter High School in 2017.
 A statue to honor the boys and others lost at sea was dedicated on July 22, 2021, at the south jetty of the Jupiter Inlet memorial site.
 A combined effort by the AustinBlu Foundation and the Jupiter Inlet District, the bronze statue was created by a West Palm Beach artist’s studio, Robert St. Croix Sculpture Studio & Foundry.
 The memorial does not feature the missing boys.
 Instead, a pair of life-size figures, one male and one female, stand looking out over the inlet.
 The female, wearing a wind-blown dress, shades her eyes with her hands while the male’s left hand rests supportively on her upper back.
 According to Blu Stephanos, the statue not only represents everyone who has lost someone at sea but also commemorates the Jupiter-Tequesta community that assisted in searching for Austin and Perry and supported their families.

 A teak plaque, crafted by Jupiter resident Craig Brown, is attached to the railing at the jetty.
 It is topped with a clear lighthouse with a flashing LED light.
 An inscription reads, "Keep the Light Shining for Austin & Perry.”

 The fifth anniversary of their disappearance was marked in 2020, with both families engaging in separate memorials due to the ongoing legal battle.

 Legacy

 Both families set up foundations in honor of their sons.
 The Perry J. Cohen Foundation has donated to local organizations and schools with the Jupiter High School's new Wetlands Laboratory named after Cohen.
 The laboratory works with students in an outdoor environment to teach art, photography, environment, and agriculture students.
-The AustinBlu Foundation has held annual fishing tournaments and helped the "Beacon Bill" signed into state law in 2016, which helps boaters with registration fees for location beacons.
+The AustinBlu Foundation has held annual fishing tournaments and helped the "Beacon Bill" to be signed into state law in 2016, which incentivizes the use of an EPIRB by discounting boat registration by 25%.